Dimitri Petratos

-Dimitrios Petratos (born 10 November 1992) is an Australian professional soccer player who plays as a forward for Indian Super League club Mohun Bagan.
+Dimitrios Petratos (born 10 November 1992) is an Australian professional soccer player who plays as a forward for Sydney Olympic in the Australian Championship.

 Petratos has played for four different A-League clubs, winning one championship with Brisbane Roar.
 The majority of Petratos's career has been in the A-League.
-However, he has played in Malaysia, South Korea, Saudi Arabia, before moving to India.
+He played in Malaysia, South Korea, Saudi Arabia, before moving to India, where he achieved a cult following at the country's oldest club, Mohun Bagan Super Giant.

+Compared to club legends like José Barreto and Sony Norde, Petratos cemented his status as a Mohun Bagan great owing to his exceptional performances on the field and extensive fan engagement off it.
+Nicknamed "Dimi-God" by the Bagan faithful, Petratos is often credited with single-handedly carrying the club to their first ever ISL Cup and ISL Shield Titles in the 2022/23 and 2023/24 seasons respectively.

 Club career

 Sydney FC

 Petratos made his debut as a substitute for Sydney FC in their Round 13, 1–0 victory over Newcastle Jets at the Sydney Football Stadium during the 2010–11 season.
 He played continually since his debut off the bench and was in the starting 11 in some games.
 He scored his first senior A-League goal against Gold Coast United on 8 January 2011 which set Sydney on their way to a 2–0 victory.

 Sydney FC secured him to a new two-year professional contract on 13 January 2011, replacing his youth league contract.
 Petratos secured his position as one of the brightest up and coming talents for Sydney, when he scored a brace against rivals Central Coast Mariners in a 2–2 draw at Bluetounge Stadium.
 Following a reported bust-up with Zeljko Kalac, Petratos requested for and was granted a release from Sydney FC, allowing him to pursue a move to Malaysian Super League Champions Kelantan.